Berlin Wall

 Construction of the Wall

-Up to 1961 nearly three million people immigrated to the flourishing West Berlin due to the collapsing Soviet Economy.
+Up to 1961, nearly three million people immigrated to the flourishing West Berlin due to the collapsing Soviet Economy.

-The next morning, the authorities had placed a provisional barbed wire of 155 km long that separated East Berlin from West Berlin.
+The next morning, the authorities had placed a provisional barbed wire 155 km long that separated East Berlin from West Berlin.
 The means of transportation could no longer cross the border.

 During the following days, a brick wall was built between the whole border.
 The houses that were on the frontier were evicted.

-The Berlin Wall became a concrete wall 3,5 to 4 meters high.
+The Berlin Wall became a concrete wall 3.5 to 4 meters high.
 The concrete slabs were filled with steel wires to make it more resistant.
 The top of the wall had a hemisphere shape, so it would be difficult to hold onto.

 The “death strip was a space established between the Berlin Wall and a new fence placed further into East Berlin.
 It had a ditch, a road for military vehicles, an alarm system, automatic weapons, guard towers and guards accompanied by guard dogs 24 hours a day.
 It was practically impossible to escape to the other side, nevertheless, East Germans never stopped trying.